Create a new Xbox Live Creators Program title and publish to the test environment

 Register as an App Developer

-You will need to register as an App Developer before you can create a new title on Dev Center.
+You will need to register as an App Developer before you can create a new title in Partner Center.

 To register, go to Register as an app developer and follow the sign-up process.